 - Language Arts

 - Learning Resources

 - Physical Education

 - Tech Integration

-Recognizing that the arts help us to appreciate and express both the individuality and shared threads of the human experience, the Lower School arts program is centered around cultivating artistic expression is a central tenet in our quest for our students to construct and demonstrate understanding.
-As we work with each student to build her capacity for innovation and creativity.
+Recognizing that the arts help us to appreciate and express both the individuality and shared threads of the human experience, the Lower School arts program is centered around cultivating artistic expression as a means of constructing and demonstrating learning.
+We work with each student to build her capacity for innovation and creativity.
 While exploring their artistic identity and the creative process, students learn about a diverse array of artists and deepen their experience in the visual and performing arts.
 The program empowers students to use their voice as artists to engage, reflect and shape the world they live in.

-Our strategic initiatives demand that we examine how the arts can more powerfully interact with other subjects of study.
-To support this important work, each division has a dedicated Arts Specialist who, in collaboration with grade-level teachers, creates an arts curriculum that focuses on literacy in the visual arts, dance, drama and music, as well as cultivates a synergy between the arts and other subject fields, all to serve the important purpose of "education in the arts and education through the arts."
+With a focus on Arts Integration, we examine how the arts can more powerfully interact with other subjects of study.
+To support this important work, each division has a dedicated Arts Integrator who, in collaboration with grade-level teachers, creates a curriculum that focuses on building artistic literacy in visual art, dance, drama and music, as well as cultivates a synergy between the arts and other subject fields, all to serve the important purpose of "education in the arts and education through the arts."